stamen/ecoengine-compare/README.md

 bower install [bower package name]
 ```
 _All bower components are bundled into the minified JS for the site.
 Any required css is wrapped into vendor.css and included in the header_

+## Things to know about JS
+   * All JS is linted as you save.
+Errors can stop JS from being built.
+Keep you eye on the terminal for errors
+   * view specific code is in the ./viewJs file and all shared scripts are in the ./js folder.
+   * All js is included in the footer.